 Erica’s sister’s son is in Jakarta awaiting an eye operation and tomorrow, Christine leaves for Jakarta to have chemotherapy on a small cancerous tumor near her shoulder.
 Their medical expenses seem high.

-This dirt lane surrounded by grassland and trees – and what they own is so slight that maybe this is a simple reflection: These people are poor and have been drained by medical bills.
+This dirt lane surrounded by grassland and tree, and what they own is so slight that maybe this is a simple reflection: These people are poor; drained by medical bills.

 But wonder where I’m going?